Do you remember your childhood?

 If you are worried about cooking as you have no support you can do a little cooking while they sleep, if you can get away from the bed; or do some cooking once your other half is home when they can hold the baby and you cook.
 Try not to go too over board with complex food during this time, cook simple nutritious meals that are quick to put together.
 Encourage your partner to cook!
 During this time all you both really need is just full on nourishing food not gourmet!
 Don't experiment, just prepare foods that you can prepare in bulk and mix up with.
 For example, we make this boneless chicken handi curry dish in bulk, first night we eat it with boiled rice or chappati/nan bread, then second night mash up chicken and make chicken stuffed bread (chicken puri) then third night we throw in rice in the now "more masala than chicken" curry, and cook it as a pilao rice!
 One dish cooked three ways!
 Honestly work smart, not hard! (but that is a "in general advice" btw and not just for those early mommyhood days!)

 I find people in general who miss out on those cuddling days are often craving for it afterwards in life and hence you find middle aged women craving to hold a baby, its quite sad really, don't deny yourself, only you will suffer!

 Enjoy each stage of your life, you don't get second chances....

 Take it from me, I celebrate and applaud every grey hair... after all I worked damn hard to earn each and everyone of them!
 I am proud of them, they are each a silver feather in my cap!

-Experiences is what makes us the people we are, don't be afraid or too busy to experience experiences, appreciate each one you have had the privilege to let into your life because they truly are a privilege!
+Experiences are what make us the people we are, don't be afraid or too busy to experience experiences.
+Appreciate each one you have had the privilege to let into your life because they truly are a privilege!

-to be privileged is not to be resourced, but is to appreciate everything you have and are is worth appreciating....
+To be privileged is not to be resourced, but is the ability that one can be and do things (whether they be material or immaterial).
+Appreciate everything you have and are, its all worth appreciating....

 hug to hold so that you can heal...